eclipse-sumo/sumo/docs/web/docs/Tools/Trip.md

 ## Edge Probabilities

+The tool *randomTrips* assigns three probabilities to every edge:
+- the probability of being used for departure
+- the probability of being used for arrival
+- the probability of being used as an intermediate waypoint (only if option **--intermediate** is set)

+A larger number of options are available for influencing these probabilities and these are described below.
+It is also possible to [save and load custom probabilities](#customized_weights).

+### Fringe-factor

+For most types of simulation scenarios, a significant amount of traffic is through-traffic that originates and leaves at the fringe of the network.
+To account for this fact, the option **--fringe-factor** {{DT_FLOAT}} can be used to give a relative boost in probability for edges that are classified as network fringe.
+By default, all edges without successors or without predecessors are considered as fringe.
-The option **--fringe-factor** {{DT_FLOAT}} increases the probability that trips will start/end at the fringe of the network.
-If the value *10* is given, edges that have no successor or no predecessor will be 10 times more likely to be chosen as start- or endpoint of a trip.
-This is useful when modelling through-traffic which starts and ends at the outside of the simulated area.
+If the value *10* is given, edges that such edges will be 10 times more likely to be chosen as start- or endpoint of a trip.
+The special value **--fringe-factor max** may be used to force all traffic to enter and exit at the fringe.

+Further options relating to the fringe:

+ - **--fringe-speed-exponent** {{DT_FLOAT}}: can be used to further differentiate fringe edges according to the speed limit.
+ - **--fringe-threshold** {{DT_FLOAT}}: Only edges with speed above {{DT_FLOAT}} are considered as fringe
+ - **--allow-fringe**: Allow departur on edges that have no successor and arriving on edges that have no predecessor (i.e. if the scenario has a single long edge).
+ - **--fringe-junctions**: Classify edges as fringe only if the their from-junction (for departures) or to-junction (for arrivals) has set a value for attibute `fringe` ("inner" our "outer").

+### Further options

 The probabilities for selecting an edge may also be weighted by